-Here are some of the benefits when follow good typing ergonomics practices:
+Here are some of the benefits when following good typing ergonomics practices:

 - It will increase your productivity and efficiency.

-- You can work without your body rebelling in form of aches and pains.
+- You can work without your body rebelling in the form of aches and pains.

 - It will also increase your speed and output.
 That will give you an edge over others.

 - Once a comfort level is achieved, performance automatically improves.